 White House Urges House to Quickly Fund D.H.S.

-- ▪Speaker Mike Johnson has delayed action on the bill and suggested it requires changes.
+- ▪Speaker Mike Johnson has delayed action on the homeland security spending measure.

 Opening excerpt (first ~120 words) tap to expand